MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-04-04-simplecaptcha-ios-implementation.md

   name: Ore Poran
 ---

-In this blog post I will demonstrate an ObjectiveC implementation to the "SimpleCaptcha" sample in the MobileFirstPlatform v8.0 Beta console.
+In this blog post I will demonstrate an Objective-C implementation for the "SimpleCaptcha" security check The security check can be downloaded from the MobileFirst Platform 8.0 Beta Operations Console > Get Starter Code page screen.
 At the end of the sample, you will have the SimpleCaptcha security check deployed on your server, and a client which is able to request an access token with the SimpleCaptcha scope, handle the challenge, delegate it to the user, and eventually obtain the token.

 ##### Prerequisites
-0. You have to know a bit about [Adapters in v8.0](https://pages.github.ibm.com/MFPSamples/tutorials/en/foundation/8.0/adapters/)
+0. You have to know a bit about [Adapters in v8.0](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/adapters/)
-1. You have to know a bit about [SecurityChecks in v8.0](https://pages.github.ibm.com/MFPSamples/tutorials/en/foundation/8.0/authentication-and-security/)
+1. You have to know a bit about [SecurityChecks in v8.0](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/authentication-and-security/)
 2. MobileFirstPlatformFoundation iOS SDK - get it [here](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/ios/)
 3. Maven, with the `security-checks-base` artifact in your local .m2